aadilsyed1/ansible/README.md

-# playbooks
+# Ansible
-Demonstrating skills and testing Ansible playbooks to learn and run automation tasks.
+Demonstrating skills in Ansible (IT Automation Tool) and testing playbooks in YAML for learning and running automation tasks.